Le Normand de Bretteville family: History

-The family originates in Normandy, where they were lords of Bretteville, Trassepied, Bossy and Tertre.
+The family originated in Normandy, where they were lords of Bretteville, Trassepied, Bossy and Tertre.
 The family is first mentioned in 1470 with the Norman knight Jean Le Normand.
 Its noble status was confirmed by Norman courts on 3 July 1593, 11 February 1603 and 23 March 1629, and by French royal authorities on 2 July 1605, 7 February 1641 and 1 January 1699.
 Jacques Le Normand contracted the lordship of Bretteville in 1636 and the lordship was permanently ceded to the family in 1679.

-Danish branch
+Danish and Norwegian branch

-Marquis Louis Claude le Normand de Bretteville (1744–1835) left France during the French Revolution, became a Danish Major-General and was naturalized as a Dano-Norwegian nobleman in 1804.
-He was married to Catherine-Thérèse Vedastine van den Driesch and has several descendants in Denmark and Norway.
-His third son, Charles Eugène le Normand de Bretteville (1782–1854), moved to Norway in 1799, and was the father of Prime Minister Christian Zetlitz Bretteville (1800–1871).
+Marquis Louis Claude le Normand de Bretteville (1744–1835) left France during the French Revolution, becoming a Danish Major-General and naturalized as a Dano-Norwegian nobleman in 1804.
+He was married to Catherine-Thérèse Vedastine van den Driesch and had several descendants in Denmark and Norway.
 Louis Claude's daughter Louise-Joséphine was a lady-in-waiting to Princess Wilhelmina Caroline of Denmark.
+His third son, Charles Eugène (1782–1854), moved to Norway in 1799, and was the father of Prime Minister Christian Zetlitz Bretteville (1800–1871).
+Christian Bretteville's great-grandson was Norwegian footballer Jean-Louis Bretteville (1905–1956).